Rutgers Students Interested in Study Abroad +

 Rutgers–New Brunswick offers two-bedroom apartments on Busch campus for students with families.
 For more information, visit the Family Housing website.

 Faculty scholars and graduate researchers can contact Maribel Normandia at 848-932-1007 to inquire about short-term housing options.

 31. I am a Rutgers staff or faculty member, and I’d like to get involved with the annual International Student Orientation.
 How can I do so?

-The International Student Orientation program is run by the Center for Global Services and is designed to help incoming students adjust to life in the United States and at Rutgers.
+The International Student Orientation program is run by Rutgers Global–International Student and Scholar Services and is designed to help incoming students adjust to life in the United States and at Rutgers.
 For more information about the program please visit our website at: globalservices.rutgers.edu

 We always welcome cross-campus partnerships to enrich the quality of our program and are always looking for ways to make it most effective, enjoyable, and memorable for our incoming international students.
 If you would like to get involved with the program, please contact Lauren Tong, Assistant Director for International Student Services at email@example.com.

 32. I am an international student or scholar, and I’d like to get involved with social and academic events on campus.
 What are my options?

 Rutgers Global hosts a variety of international programming that you can participate in throughout the year.
 Everyone is welcome to be a part of our programming initiative, the International Friendship Program (IFP), a cross-cultural social club for both international and domestic members of the Rutgers community.
 If you would like to sign up to receive information on IFP events, please email us firstname.lastname@example.org.

 Rutgers Global–Programs offers dozens of free, on-campus global programs and events throughout the academic year.
 For a full event listing, see our event calendar.